kyma-project/kyma/tests/compass-runtime-agent/README.md

 ### Configure Kyma

-After building and pushing the Docker image, set the proper values in the `resources/compass-runtime-agent/values.yaml` file, in the `global.images.runtimeAgentTests` property for your newly created image.
+After building and pushing the Docker image, set the proper values in the `resources/compass-runtime-agent/values.yaml` file under the **global.images.runtimeAgentTests** property for your newly created image.